Thank you for booking, Acadia Treehouse Retreat!!

 4. Fireplace: The fireplace has a remote control to turn it on/off and to set the fireplace at different levels, depending on your preferences.
 It can be found with the rest of the remotes.

-5. Sound Bar: There is also a sound bar over the fireplace that you can connect to using Bluetooth.
-There is a remote to control the sound bar located with the rest of the remotes.
+5. Sound Bar: There is a sound bar located above the fireplace that you can connect to via Bluetooth.
+A remote is also available and can be found in the box with the other remotes.

 FIRE SAFETY